Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Results

-The superfluid density was calculated using $\rho_s(T)=[\lambda(0)/\lambda(T)]^2$ and is displayed for both $S$- and $A/S$-type samples in Fig.~\ref{SuperF}, where $\lambda(0)=2000$~\AA \cite{CCSPen0}.
-The superfluid density was fitted following the method of Ref.~\onlinecite{pendepthrev}, for a gap $\varDelta_k(T)$ integrated over a cylindrical Fermi surface.
+The superfluid density was calculated using $\rho_s(T)=[\lambda(0)/\lambda(T)]^2$ and is displayed for both $S$- and $A/S$-type samples in Fig.~3, where $\lambda(0)=2000$~\AA~\cite{CCSPen0}.
+The superfluid density was fitted following the method of Ref.~\cite{pendepthrev}, for a gap $\varDelta_k(T)$ integrated over a cylindrical Fermi surface.
 The superfluid density data were fitted with an isotropic $s$-wave model with a gap $\varDelta(T)=\varDelta(0){\rm tanh}\left[1.82\left(1.018\left(\frac{T_c}{T}-1\right)\right)^{0.51}\right]$ \cite{SCgap}, as well as a $d$-wave model with line nodes ($\varDelta_k(T,\phi)=\varDelta(T)\rm{cos}2\phi$, $\phi$=azimuthal angle).
-As shown in Fig.~\ref{SuperF}(a), a single isotropic $s$-wave gap cannot account for the data of the $S$-type sample.
-The $d$-wave model shows reasonable agreement above $0.5~T_c$, but the agreement is poor at low temperatures, since for this model $\rho_s(T)$ is linear, but the data are not.
+As shown in Fig.~3(a), a single-band isotropic $s$-wave gap cannot account for the data of the $S$-type sample, in contrast to the low temperature $\Delta\lambda(T)$ data discussed above [Fig.~2(a)] .
+The single-band $d$-wave model shows reasonable agreement above $0.5~T_c$, but the agreement is poor at low temperatures, since for this model $\rho_s(T)$ is linear, but the data are not.
 The agreement with the $d$-wave model at higher temperatures is consistent with the previously reported evidence for $d$-wave superconductivity.
 The data were also fitted using a two-gap $s$-wave model \cite{SCgap}, and this gives reasonable agreement.
-The fitted gap values are $\varDelta_1(0)=0.75k_BT_c$ and $\varDelta_2(0)=1.96k_BT_c$, with a fraction for the smaller gap of $x_s=0.26$.
-Both gap values are slightly larger than the ones obtained for the two-gap model in Ref.~\onlinecite{Kittaka2014}.
-Similarly, neither the $s$- nor $d$-wave models could describe the superfluid density of the $A/S$-type sample [Fig.~\ref{SuperF}(c)], but the data could be fitted using a two-gap model with $\varDelta_1(0)=0.75k_BT_c$, $\varDelta_2(0)=2.0k_BT_c$ and $x_s=0.26$.
+The fitted gap values are $\varDelta_1(0)=1.96k_BT_c$ and $\varDelta_2(0)=0.75k_BT_c$ , with a fraction for the larger gap of $x_1=0.74$.
+Both gap values are slightly larger than the ones obtained for the two-gap model in Ref.~\cite{Kittaka2014}.
+Similarly, neither the $s$- nor $d$-wave single-band models could describe the superfluid density of the $A/S$-type sample at low temperatures [Fig.~3(c)], but the data could be fitted using a two-gap model with $\varDelta_1(0)=2.0k_BT_c$, $\varDelta_2(0)=0.75k_BT_c$, and $x_1=0.74$.